hausdorff/davidbalbert.github.com/_posts/2014-07-09-beginners-guide-to-ocaml-beginners-guides.md

 In addition, I would advise **against** reading other books, as they tend to be incorrect and/or in French.

+(EDIT: a commenter points out that [OCaml from the Very Beinning](http://ocaml-book.com/) doesn't suck, and is more beginner-oriented.
+I've never read it, but [Ron Minksy says nice things about it](http://www.amazon.com/review/R2C3RGQUES25UP/ref=cm_cr_pr_perm?ie=UTF8&ASIN=0957671105).
+So there's a data point.)

 Here are some nice things about RWO.

 * **Cogent and well-written.**